 This was a fairly radical idea for its time.
 Decades after the Civil War, most Americans, even in the most progressive states, still looked skeptically at organized black movements.
 Part of the NAACP’s early legitimacy for many was that it was formed by a mixture of black and white activists.

-In 1915, the NAACP (in a crusade led by newspaper editor William Monroe Trotter) protested the release of the film Birth of a Nation, the trailblazing film that positively depicted the Ku Klux Klan while demonizing African-Americans.
+In 1915, the NAACP (in a crusade led by newspaper editor William Monroe Trotter) protested the release of the film Birth of a Nation, a trailblazer that positively depicted the Ku Klux Klan while demonizing African-Americans.
 The protests failed to stop the film’s release but this organized resistance galvanized the NAACP and the black community for future battles.

 While the East St. Louis tragedy was the focus of the mournful July 28th gathering, the march was intended as a larger protest against civil rights abuses in the United States.
 One of many flyers passed around during the march declared :